Confusing Navigation

 Always visible at the bottom of every screen.
 Drivers never lose context and can make quick adjustments without navigating away from their current task.

-Streamlined login and media continuity across devices.
-Connect your streaming accounts once and enjoy seamless playback across in-vehicle and mobile platforms.
+One-time login and media continuity across devices.
+Connect your streaming accounts once and pick up playback across in-vehicle and mobile platforms.

 "The refinements turned this from 'good enough' to flagship-level design."